Skip to main content

 Digital handshake between code documentation and AI

-Something weird is happening in development right now.
+Something weird is happening in software development right now.
 We're not just writing code anymore.
-We're also spending a surprising amount of time explaining our code to AI tools.
+We're spending a surprising chunk of our time explaining our code to AI tools.

-You know the experience.
-You fire up Cursor or Windsurf, ask it to refactor something simple, and it suggests a library you've never used.
-Or it writes code using a pattern your team explicitly banned months ago.
+You've experienced it.
+You open Cursor or Windsurf or Copilot, ask it to refactor a simple function, and it suggests a library you've never heard of.
+Or it rewrites your component using a state management pattern your team explicitly banned three months ago.
+Or it creates an API route in a project that's configured for static export.

-When an AI agent looks at your project, it scans your README.
+Every AI coding assistant reads your README when it starts a session.
 But READMEs are written for humans.
-They're full of assumptions, implied knowledge, and things that "everyone on the team just knows."
+They're full of implied context, unstated assumptions, and things that "everyone on the team knows" but nobody bothered to write down.

-AGENTS.md is basically a README written for your AI teammates.
+AGENTS.md is basically a README written specifically for your AI teammates.

-It's a high-density context file that gives the AI exactly what it needs to make good decisions.
-Think of it as separating the "what" (your code) from the "how" and "why" (your constraints and preferences).
+It's a high-density context file that gives the AI exactly what it needs to make good decisions about your codebase.
+You're separating the "what" (your source code) from the "how" and "why" (your constraints, conventions, and architectural decisions).

 # AGENTS.md